 How Donors Can Contribute

 If a donor wishes to make contributions to the benefit of the DFR for specific improvements to DFR assets, but does not wish to donate directly to the City, they may do so by making the contributions directly to a third party non-profit identified by the City.
 Currently, that third party non-profit organization is the Dallas Foundation.
-Click on the Dallas Foundation logo to make a credit card donation immediately.
+Make a credit card donation immediately.

 Whether donating directly or through a third party non-profit, the donor may designate a specific station to benefit from the contribution and may designate improvements or needs to which they desire the contribution be applied.
 These donor-directed improvements will be coordinated through City staff, but will closely follow the direction of the donor where appropriate.